mckeeh3/akka-typed-java-cluster-sharding/README.md

 ![Shard and entity actors restarted on new node](docs/images/Akka-Cluster-Sharding-Viewer-03.png)
 <p align="center">Figure 4, Shard and entity actors restarted on new node</p>

 In the above image, you can see that entity actor 2558-8 of shard 1 has "moved" to node 4.
+The actors are not actually moved.
+A new instance of each actor is started on the new nodes.
 Also, note that nodes 1 and 6 in the top-left grid are dark to indicate that they are no longer running.

 ![Shard and entity actors after rebalancing](docs/images/Akka-Cluster-Sharding-Viewer-04.png)
 <p align="center">Figure 5, Shard and entity actors after rebalancing</p>